sraksha123/2020_CSE_21/readme.txt

 3.converting colored image to gray scale image.
 We have collected datasets from the website and trying to work on them.
 We are working on canny edge detection but we are finding some errors , we are working on them.
+We learnt CNN algorithm,we are working on implementation.